 For wildlife you go to the Adelaide Hills.
 Cleland wildlife park allows a close up view of many Aussie animals and you can even hold a koala.
 Warrawong santuary at Heathfield is free to visit, full of native animals.
 For a fee, you can even stay overnight.

-Have a great holiday. almost 6 years ago
+Have a great holiday. about 6 years ago